KarthikReddyD/Cassmon/README.md

 # Cassmon
 Cassandra Monitoring Tool.
-A replacement of nodetool utility
+An alternative to nodetool utility